🔴 Did You Vote for This: Why The Podcast Bros are Turning on Trump 2025-10-07 18:14

 Do you want the lawless and the people who advocate for open borders?

-You want them to have uh them to enjoy an open season on people who are here to enforce the law so they protect you?
+You want them to have them to enjoy an open season on people who are here to enforce the law so they protect you?

-They already broke the law, they have no business being here.
+They have no business being here.

 That is a legitimate role of government to deport people who have no business being here.